 Housing and Homelessness

-The SWC is currently undertaking a programme of work on issues around housing and homelessness from Autumn 2018.
+The SWC undertook a programme of work on issues around housing and homelessness from Autumn 2018 until Summer 2019.

 A conference was held in October to launch this work.
 Attendees heard from a range of speakers, with experience of issues around housing and homelessness for women.
 They were also given the opportunity to participate in a Question and Answer session.

-We will be holding roundtables with women throughout the country in order to ascertain their views, experiences and ideas for change on a range of topics relevant to housing and homelessness.
-If you are interested in bringing a group of women to the SWC to discuss these issues, please do not hesitate to get in touch.
-You can email email@example.com or call 0141 339 4797.
+We went on to hold roundtables with women throughout the country in order to ascertain their views, experiences and ideas for change on a range of topics relevant to housing and homelessness.
+We collaborated with a number of organisations undertaking significant work in this area.
+You can find out more about each below.

 Roundtable Reports on Women's Homelessness: